Nicotine replacement therapy

 What is better Champix or NRT?

-According to research, Champix is more effective then singular NRT, however dual NRT is equally effective as Champix.
+According to research, Champix is more effective than singular NRT, however dual NRT is as effective as Champix.
 Deciding on which product to use comes down to patient choice.
 A smoking cessation advisor would discuss all NRT and Champix products with you and help you decide which product you would like to use.